funnelcity/funnelcity.github.io/_posts/2013-08-08-foundation-jekyll.markdown

 categories: jekyll update zurb foundation
 ---

-I just setup standalone zurb foundation 4 + jekyll.rb on funnel city's website.
-This task had been on my to do list for quite a while now and I am really glad to cross it off my to-do list today!
+zurb Foundation 4 + jekyll.rb  has been setup on funnel city's public website.
+This task had been on the to do list for quite a while now and it is really exciting to cross it off the list today!

-I'm still not completely done with it, I still have to port over the page with the slider and contact form.
+The site is still under construction, the slider and contact form need to be ported over.

-I'm loving the much needed mobile first approach taken to revamp the framework.
-It is definitely a lot easier to use than version 3.
+The mobile first approach taken to revamp the zurb Foundation framework is awesome.
+It is definitely a lot easier to use than version 3 for sure.